A unified approach to global solvability for FBSDEs with diagonal generators: FBSDEs with diagonal generators

+with $\tilde{Y}_{T} = h_{1}$.\\ Without loss of any generality, it is sufficient to prove the argument for the case where assumptions (M1) and (M2)(i) hold.
+Now we introduce two n-dimensional BSDEs:

-and \\ It is easy to be verified that $(0,0)$ is the solution of the BSDE \eqref{under BSDE}, and $(\bar{y}_{t}, 0)$ is the solution of BSDE \eqref{upper BSDE}, where $\bar{y}_{t}$ follows the similar form of ODE as in Lemma \ref{lemma 3.5}.\\ We are now going to show $0=\hat{Y}_{t} \le \tilde{Y}_{t} \le \bar{Y}_{t}=\bar{y}_{t}$, for $t\in[0,T]$.
-The key tool is comparison theorem for multidimensional BSDEs (see \cite{hu2006comparison} for the Lipschitz case and \cite{luo2021comparison} for the quadratic case).
-The generator of BSDE \eqref{compare BSDE} can be represented as the following form:
+and \\ It is easy to be verified that $(0,0)$ is the solution of the BSDE \eqref{under BSDE}, and $(y_{s}, 0)$ is the solution of BSDE \eqref{upper BSDE}, where $y_{s}$ is the solution of ODE \eqref{ODE} as in Lemma \ref{lemma 3.5}.\\ We are now going to show $0=\hat{Y}_{s} \le \tilde{Y}_{s} \le \bar{Y}_{s}=y_{s}$, under assumption (M1) and (M2)(i) for $s\in[t,T]$.
+The key tool is comparison theorem for multidimensional BSDEs (see \cite{hu2006comparison} for the Lipschitz case and \cite{luo2021comparison} for the quadratic case).\\ The generator of BSDE \eqref{compare BSDE} can be represented as the following form: